 average about 5 Quintals of Saffron is produced annually in this part of

 Kishtwar district called Mandal.
+The saffron of this place is superior in

 Area